 “I often ask my patients to think of CPAP like reading glasses.
 They are a nuisance but you can’t do without them.
 Unlike other therapies, they don’t have to worry about drug side effects.” -Colin Sullivan, M.B.B.S., Ph.D, FRAC

 Dr. Sullivan prepared all the materials needed for the patient: plastic tubes and a silicone sealant to move air through the nasal passages.
 He continued to test by increasing and decreasing the pressure, but it was clear this method worked.
 After 7 hours of using positive pressure, the patient woke up alert for the first time in years.
 He knew this was just the beginning for CPAP Therapy.

 This was just the first of many experiments that transpired throughout the 80s.
 Not only did this research jump-start further advances in CPAP therapy, but it also created a platform for researchers to unravel the mysteries behind the numerous medical problems Sleep Apnea causes.

-The beginning for CPAP Therapy meant more than just great sleep, it brought better health for people all around.
+The beginning of CPAP Therapy meant more than just great sleep, it brought better health for people all around.
 With all the information that is available today, and how far Sleep Apnea has come, it’s exciting to think about what could happen in the decades up ahead.
-Maybe machines and masks will be one entity, or maybe a CPAP machine could be as small as a microchip.
+Maybe machines and masks will be one entity, or maybe CPAP machines could be as small as a microchip one day.
 Check out the timeline above to see how the history of CPAP therapy has evolved over time.